Welcome and thank you for considering Journal of Infectiology and Epidemiology to submit your work.

 9. Book Review: Book review is a critique of a book in which book is analyzed based on its content, merit and style.
 The title of the paper is read as “Book Review on: title”.
 A book review contains fewer than 1000 words.

-10. Letter to the editor: Letter to the Editor is submitted to the Editor of the Journal of Infectiology through the online submission system.
+10. Letter to the editor: Letter to the Editor is submitted to the Editor of the Journal of Infectiology and Epidemiology through the online submission system.
 It is intended for raising or clarifying issues of specific interest to the scientific community.
-It is expected to provide substantive comments on papers published in the Journal of Infectiology in the six months prior to the submission of a letter.
+It is expected to provide substantive comments on papers published in the Journal of Infectiology and Epidemiology in the six months prior to the submission of a letter.
 It also shares opinions or comments on the subjects that are of broad interest to the Infectious Diseases research community.
 If appropriate, both the letter and a reply are published together.
 Unpublished data is not permitted to be included in a letter to the editor.
 Letter to the editor will be reviewed prior to acceptance.
 Letters are limited to one published page and must include up to 10 references.

 11. Commentaries and Opinions (1000-1500 words): Commentaries accompany the published literature.
 They may be written either on one's own paper or on someone's work, providing insight, interpretation and evaluation of specific issues within the scope of the journal.
 Commentaries explain the implications of the article and put it in context.
 Commentaries submitted to this journal should describe most important conclusions of the paper they are commenting on, highlight controversial issues, if relevant mention the strengths and weaknesses of the paper, highlight the presenter's omission of key facts and mention supporting arguments that would create a stronger presentation.
 The title of the manuscript must read as “Commentary: Title of the original article”.
 Commentaries on a paper must be written only after constructively analyzing the entire piece of literature.
 Rebuttals may be submitted in response to commentaries.
 Commentaries have no set format beyond the basic building blocks of a regular article i.e., title, manuscript text, subheadings as needed, references, and author information.
 The journal is looking to encourage active discussion and communication among readers, authors and editorial board members with an aim to continue publishing interesting and informative Commentary articles.
 Opinions are also welcome as long as they are factually based.